Aamir185/SIT764-Project-Analysis-and-Design/Surround_Blog_2.md

 ### Con's:
 - **Production specific**: Caffe is tailored to be used for production deployments and is not very useful for researchers limiting the target audience.
-- **Complexity**: Caffe has been criticised for it's convoluted codes making user to switch from the framework altogether.
+- **Complexity**: Caffe has been criticised for it's convoluted codes consequently increasing the complexity of the task at hand rather than reducing it.